paulkwchoi92/iSanDolScheduler/README.md

 # ReactNativePractice

-This project will be for a charity work for a local small churhc and a practice using React Native.
+This project will be for a charity work for a local small church and a practice using React Native.

 # Tech Invovled